cphscala/cphscala.github.io/index.md

 Next Meetup
 -----------

-The next meetup will be on the 5th of September.
+The next meetup will be on the 8th of October.

-- Lightweight Program Verification Using Dependent Types by Mads Hartmann Jensen
-- Micro-benchmarking by Chris Vest
-- Introduction to Pattern Matching by Jan Krag

-Head over to the [event](http://lanyrd.com/2013/cph-scala-meetup-7/) and let us know if you're attending.
+Head over to the [event](http://lanyrd.com/2013/cph-scala-meetup-8/) and let us know if you're attending.

 Topics we would like to hear about